Galway International Arts Festival 2027: The Ultimate Guide

 👉 For Ireland’s ultimate literary celebration, explore our guide to James Joyce’s Bloomsday in Dublin, an annual festival honouring Ulysses and the life of this iconic author

-• Mornings & Early Afternoons: Explore exhibitions, family-friendly workshops, and outdoor installations
+• Mornings & Early Afternoons: Beat the main crowds and explore the free visual art exhibitions, family-friendly workshops, and outdoor installations tucked across the city.

 Planning to spend a longer time in Ireland?
 Check out our helpful guides:

-During the Galway International Arts Festival (July 13–26, 2026), accommodation is at a premium.
-To maximise your experience, choose a stay within walking distance of Eyre Square (the social heart of the festival), the Latin Quarter, or the West End.
+• What we suggest: To maximize your experience during the Galway International Arts Festival, always choose a stay within walking distance of Eyre Square (the festival’s social heart), the Latin Quarter, or the West End.
 This ensures you’re never far from the pop-up galleries, the Festival Garden, and the late-night atmosphere that defines the city during these two weeks.

-• The Hardiman — Located directly on Eyre Square.
-It’s steps away from the Festival Garden and the Town Hall Theatre, making it the most prestigious “home base” for the 2026 season.
+• The Hardiman — located directly on Eyre Square.
+It’s steps away from the Festival Garden and the Town Hall Theatre, making it the most prestigious “home base” for the festival season.
+(What we love: You can roll out of bed right into the centre of the action).

 • The Galmont Hotel & Spa — Overlooking Lough Atalia and just a 5-minute walk to the Heineken® Big Top at Fisheries Field.
-This is the ideal spot for those attending the 2026 headline concerts.
+This is the ideal spot for those attending the headline concerts during the Galway International Arts Festival.

 • Leonardo Hotel Galway — A reliable riverside choice situated right at the Spanish Arch entrance to the Latin Quarter.
-You’ll be perfectly placed for street spectacles and the main Festival Gallery hubs.
+You’ll be perfectly placed for street spectacles and the main Festival Gallery hubs of the Galway International Arts Festival.

 • The House Hotel — A trendy boutique stay tucked into the Latin Quarter.
 It is the best choice for visitors who want to be immersed in the nightlife and the vibrant energy of the festival’s after-parties.

 • Galway Bay Hotel — Located on the Salthill promenade.
-While a short bus or taxi ride from the city center, it offers a peaceful retreat with sea views—perfect for combining the arts with the Wild Atlantic Way coastline.
+While a short bus or taxi ride from the city center, it offers a peaceful coastal retreat with sea views—perfect for pairing the Galway International Arts Festival with a road trip along the Wild Atlantic Way coastline.

 How to Get to The Galway International Arts Festival

-Planning your journey to the Galway International Arts Festival 2026 is straightforward, whether you are arriving from abroad or travelling within Ireland.
-Since Galway is a compact, walkable city, the goal is to arrive as close as possible to Eyre Square or the Galway Coach Station to be in the heart of the action.
+Planning your journey to the Galway International Arts Festival is straightforward, whether you are arriving from abroad or travelling within Ireland.
+Because Galway is a compact, walkable city, the goal is to arrive as close as possible to Eyre Square or the Galway Coach Station to be right in the heart of the golden jubilee action.

 By Air:

-• Dublin Airport (DUB): The primary international gateway.
+• Dublin Airport (DUB): The primary international gateway for the Galway International Arts Festival.
 Direct express coaches like Citylink and Aircoach run every 30 minutes, 24/7.
 The non-stop service reaches Galway in approximately 2.5 to 3 hours.
+(What we love: You don’t even need to rent a car; these coaches drop you straight into the city centre).

 • Shannon Airport (SNN): The closest major airport (90km away).
 Bus Éireann Expressway services offer a direct connection, taking roughly 90 minutes to 1 hour 50 minutes.